Getting your Trinity Audio player ready... |

 Is the GMAT or GRE Better for UT Austin’s MBA Program?

-I am of the opinion that when a program makes such a statement, you can take the program at its word.
-There is no reason to believe that McCombs would solicit data from MBA applicants that it does not actually find valuable.
+I believe that when a program makes such a statement, you can take the program at its word.
+There is no reason to believe that McCombs would solicit data from MBA applicants that it does not find valuable.
 However, if you still feel concerned that taking a certain test will put you at a disadvantage, don’t hesitate to reach out to the folks at admissions to get confirmation that they treat both tests equally.
 It’s worth the email or phone call if it puts your mind at ease.

-Now, if you’re unsure which test would be more suited to your strengths and skills, the best thing you can do is sit for a full-length official practice exam of each, so you can see which test you perform better on.
+Now, if you’re unsure which test would be more suited to your strengths and skills, the best thing you can do is take a full-length official practice exam of each, so you can see which test you perform better on.

 KEY FACT:

-McCombs states that it has no preference between the GMAT and GRE.
+McCombs states that there is no preference for either the GMAT or the GRE.

 So, we know what McCombs’ testing requirements are, but what about how competitive the admissions process is?
 Let’s take a look.